 Full details of the editorial processes for systematic reviews of diagnostic test accuracy are provided in this document DTA Editorial process.
+Further details on the process for updating Cochrane Diagnostic Test Accuracy reviews are available in the document Process for Updating DTA Systematic Reviews.
 Details about the DTA Editorial Team can be found here (DTA Editorial Team).

 Plain Language Summaries (PLS) are now a mandatory requirement for Cochrane DTA reviews.